sonic-net/DASH/documentation/nat-service/nat-service.md

 * Then it routes the packet based on DIP of the decapsulated packet.

-* Counting and/or metering is done, and they are optional based on the Vnet user's billing mode.
+* Counting and/or metering is done, and they are optional based on the VNET user's billing mode.

 ● The packet is sent to Internet via the selected interface.